hassanzohdy/mongez-react/README.md

 Now run `yarn wizard` or `npm run wizard` based on your node package manager.

 This command will open a new browser window with list of options.

+# Fresh Projects

+If you're going to start a new project, it's recommended to use [Mongez React Starter Project](https://github.com/hassanzohdy/mongez-react-start-project).

 # Todo